 The Keystones of Gothic Arches

 A pointed Gothic arch actually does use a special keystone.
 The Gothic arch differs from a conventional Roman or segmental arch.
-Whereas the Roman and segmental arches both are composed of a single arc, the Gothic arch actually uses two separate arcs that join at the top of the structure.
+Whereas the Roman and segmental arches both are composed of a single arc, the typical Gothic arch actually uses two separate arcs that join at the top of the structure.
 At the point where these arcs meet, a special stone is needed for the arch to close properly.
 This keystone in a Gothic arch is triangular in shape (hence the point of the Gothic Arch); it is rather comparable in design to the skewbacks of a segmental arch.
-There are many types of Gothic arch designs, but they all consists of two arcs (optionally started from skewbacks like a segmental arch) that meet at the top at a triangular keystone, which completes the curvature of the arch.
-It seems likely that the special keystone required for a Gothic arch is where the concept of using an elaborate keystone for other types of stone arch bridges came from.
+There are many types of Gothic arch designs, but they all require a triangular keystone, which completes the curvature of the arch.
+It seems at least possible that the special keystone required for a Gothic arch is where the concept of using an elaborate keystone for other types of stone arch bridges came from.